neudesic/learning-github-copilot/docs/5-devops-with-copilot.md

     Create a dockerfile for Ordering.API.csproj and add docker support for the project.
 Save the dockerfile in the project folder
     ```

-5. Confirm that co-pilot created a Dockerfile, a .dockerignore file.
+5. Confirm that Copilot created a Dockerfile, a .dockerignore file.
-6. Next create a build Image pipeline that creates an image using the Dockerfile and publishes the image to Azure container Registry.
-Check to make sure the project file and the docker files are still in the Co-pilot edits' working set.
-Enter the following in Co-pilot edits chat:
+6. Next create a build Image pipeline that creates an image using the Dockerfile and publishes the image to Azure Container Registry.
+Check to make sure the project file and the docker files are still in the Copilot Edits' working set.
+Enter the following in Copilot Edits' chat:

     ```plaintext
     generate a github action workflow to build the docker image for Ordering.API using the Dockerfile and publish the image to Azure container registry.
 Parameterize the workflow file for all azure inputs and build configurations. save it in a file named ordering-api-build-image.yml under eshop/.github/workflows folder